kekyo/maplibre-gl-layers/README.md

 ## Offset

-The `offset` option displaces an image from its anchor. `offset.offsetMeters` specifies the distance in meters, and `offset.offsetDeg` specifies the heading.
+The `offset` option displaces an image from its anchor. `offset.offsetMeters.current` specifies the distance in meters, and `offset.offsetDeg.current` specifies the heading.
 Surface mode interprets the heading as clockwise degrees from geographic north, while billboard mode uses clockwise degrees from the top of the screen.

 Distances are converted to pixels according to the SpriteLayer scaling options, so zooming or pitching the map keeps the relative placement intact.
 Without an offset, the image renders directly at the anchor.